vboursinos/model-catalog-test/README.md

 responsibilities.
 It's highly beneficial for increasing modularity, which leads to simpler maintenance and scalability.

 1. model-catalog-api

+   The model-catalog-api module is meant to host the interfaces of layers, each service interface, each facade interface, and so on.
+We perform bean injection based on interfaces of beans instead of referencing corresponding implementations directly.

 2. model-catalog-dto

    DTO stands for Data Transfer Object.
 The model-catalog-dto layer includes classes that carry data between